p3732/arrival_film_analysis/src/chapter3 communication.md

 A simple wisdom that resolves all previous tension and aggression, bringing the movie's Sci-Fi story to a conclusion.

 [^nuclear]: The conclusion of the Cold War: There would not be any winners in a world with the amount of currently existing nuclear weapons.
-[^shop]: Or in case of _The Alex Jones Show_ selling overpriced goods that can't hold up to their claimed effects.
+[^shop]: Or in case of _The Alex Jones Show_, selling overpriced goods that can't hold up to their claimed effects.
 [^crisis]: An epidemic can somewhat be seen as an invasion, just not by aliens but by viruses.